PeterDaveHello/web-minify-helper/readme.md

 Let me help to minify the css and js files automatically and easily!

-This is only a shell script, depends on bash shell, curl and nodejs/npm
+This is only a shell script, depends on bash shell, gnu grep, wc, curl and nodejs/npm

 it's based on [clean-css](github.com/jakubpawlowicz/clean-css), [uglify-js](github.com/mishoo/UglifyJS2) and  [javascript-minifier.com](http://javascript-minifier.com)/[cssminifier.com](http://cssminifier.com)